GOUTHAMRANGU/SDCND-UDACITY/PROJECT5/README.md

 ## Results and discussion

 The pipeline is able to correctly lable cars areas on a video frames.
-The final video is [here](https://github.com/NikolasEnt/Vehicle-Detection-and-Tracking/blob/master/project_video_proc.mp4).
-The [Advanced Lane Line](https://github.com/NikolasEnt/Advanced-Lane-Lines) finding algorithm was added for the lane marking.
+The final video is [here](https://youtu.be/oWSB9hcUpzA).

+- cars on the other side of the road are not considered to be a major concern, because we felt that that would not of much help, as any self driving car wants to drive on towards its goal.

 - Of course, the algorithm may fail in case of difficult light conditions, which could be partly resolved by the classifier improvement.